oceantracker/oceantracker/docs/info/users_guide/installing.rst

 #.
 Open Andconda command prompt as administrator

-#. change directorty to oceantracker folder with environment.yml

-    ``conda create -n oceantracker``

 #.
 Create virtual environment

-    ``conda env create -f environment.yml``
+    ``conda env create -f environment.yml  -prefix= <dirname>``

+where dir_name is dir where virtual environment resides eg "C:\ProgramData\Anaconda3\envs\oceantracker"

 #.
-Acivate virtual environment
+Activate virtual environment

     ``conda acivate oceantracker``

 #.
-For Pycharm users, oceantracker should be one of the available Python interpreters so just select it.
-If not added it via settings/project/interpreter
+For Pycharm users,
+    # oceantracker should be one of the available Python interpreters so just select it, if it sits within Anaconda3\envs dir,
+    # otherwise  it virtual enviorment manually,  settings/project/interpreter
+    # if  working in folder outside of ocean tracker will ad access with   settings/project/project structure. add root source